naninovel/docs/docs/guide/configuration.md

 Initialize On Application Load | True | Whether to automatically initialize the engine when application starts.
 Scene Independent | True | Whether to apply `DontDestroyOnLoad` to the engine objects, making their lifetime independent of any loaded scenes.
 When disabled, the objects will be part of the Unity scene where the engine was initialized and will be destroyed when the scene is unloaded.
 Show Initialization UI | True | Whether to show a loading UI while the engine is initializing.
 Custom Initialization UI | Null | UI to show while the engine is initializing (when enabled).
-Will use a default one when not provided.
+Will use a default one when not specified.
 Enable Bridging | False | Whether to automatically start the bridging server to communicate with external Naninovel tools: IDE extension, web editor, etc.
 Server Port | 41016 | The network port for the server to listen.
 Change both here and in the external tools in case the default port is occupied by another application.
 Auto Generate Metadata | True | Whether to automatically generate project metadata when Unity editor is started.